shibatch/tlfloat/CODE_OF_CONDUCT.md

 ### Code of conduct comes to rescue

-To begin with, the general public only understands that OSS is software that can be used for free, and there is no recognition that the general public is free-riding on various resources provided by developers.
+To begin with, the general public only understands that FOSS is software that can be used for free, and there is no recognition that the general public is free-riding on various resources provided by developers.
 There is a general lack of awareness that if everyone